UNIVERSE-HPC/course-material/software_project_management/fair/02_data_metadata_nondata.md

 ---
 ## Introduction

-The FAIR principles are applicable to all research digital assests, and in this module we are going to look at what constitute as digital assests and what we can do to achieve FAIRness for them.
-For most of the scientific research, digital assests can be roughly divided into 3 categories: data, metadata and non-data digital assets.
+The FAIR principles are applicable to all research digital assets, and in this module we are going to look at what constitute digital assets and what we can do to achieve FAIRness for them.
+For most of the scientific research, digital assets can be roughly divided into 3 categories: data, metadata and non-data digital assets.

 ## Data

-If we define scientific research as the process of knowledge creation, it is vital to document everything that are leading to it.
+If we define scientific research as the process of knowledge creation, it is vital to document everything that is leading to it.
 With this in mind, we can employ the following definitions of data:

 > 'recorded factual material ... as necessary to validate research' (200.315
 > Intangible property, Code of Federal Regulations, US Federal Government)

-> everything that are 'linked to the workflow of knowledge creation' (Gualandi
+> everything that is 'linked to the workflow of knowledge creation' (Gualandi
 > B, Pareschi L, Peroni S (2023))

-What count as data varies a lot across different scientific domains and often depends on context.
-For instances, a field geologist may treat a rock itself as data while a geochemist only considers the chemical composition of the rock as data.
+What counts as data varies a lot across different scientific domains and often depends on context.
+For instance, a field geologist may treat a rock itself as data while a geochemist only considers the chemical composition of the rock as data.
 It is thus crucial for researchers to identify precisely what entities should be considered as data in their project.